Skip to content

 cp logging.conf.sample skywalking-service-log.conf

-• Set logfiles to the path of the log files.
-Since the jar will be deployed to /usr/local/df-demo/skywalking, the log path here is /usr/local/df-demo/skywalking/logs/log.log
+• Set logfiles to the log file path; since the jar will be deployed to /usr/local/df-demo/skywalking, the log path here is /usr/local/df-demo/skywalking/logs/log.log

 image